-A fantastic cheap, quick and easy way, to recreate Chinese style salt and pepper chicken wings, at home.
+This is a fantastic, cheap, quick, and easy way to recreate Chinese-style salt and pepper chicken wings at home.

-From how to cut chicken wings into wingettes and drumettes.
-How to flavour chicken wings by coating with flour, Chinese five-spice, salt and pepper.
-Finally, how long to cook chicken wings in the oven.
+How to cut chicken wings into wingettes and drumettes, flavour chicken wings by coating them with flour, Chinese five-spice, salt, and pepper, and finally, how long to cook chicken wings in the oven.

 Once cooked, the salt & pepper wings are tossed in sesame oil with garlic, red chilli peppers and spring onions.
 They taste just like the restaurant or takeaway chicken wings.